 - Daily custodial service to all buildings will continue as it has in the past.
 This includes daily high-touch point cleaning/disinfecting in restrooms, conference rooms, kitchenettes and other areas in which faculty and staff congregate.
 Emphasis will be given on conducting a second daily disinfection of high-touch points, especially elevator buttons, handrails, door knobs and bars, water fountains, etc.

-- Classrooms, lecture halls and auditoriums are cleaned and serviced once per day, typically before the first scheduled class.
+- Classrooms, lecture halls and auditoriums will be cleaned before the first class of the day and in between classes that are not scheduled back to back.
 The cleaning includes disinfection of high-touch points, cleaning any visible soiled surfaces, removing waste material, sweeping and/or mopping floors as needed, cleaning the white board and/or chalkboard, and replenishing markers and/or chalk.

 - UW custodial units follow the UW Cleaning and Disinfection Protocol.
 Supplemental personnel are on standby if needed, including dedicated hazardous and biological material specialists.

 - Staff and faculty will need to resume daily enhanced cleaning and disinfection of their individual work spaces when they return to their buildings.
 We recommend that all departments purchase and provide single-use disinfectant wipes for human touch points within their work spaces such as keyboards, public counters, credit card readers, phones, and other shared surfaces and items.

 - Use the approved UW posters to inform building occupants and visitors how to properly navigate and occupy the facility in as safe a fashion as possible:

 - On building entrance doors:

 - “Face coverings required”